MorrisMA/MAM65C02-Processor-Core/README.md

 The core provides a large number of status and control signals that external logic may use.
-It also provides access to many internal signals such as all of the registers, A, X, Y, S, and P. The Mode, RMW, SC, and Done status outputs may be used to provide additional signals to external devices.
-Mode provides an indication of the kind of instruction being executed:
+It also provides access to many internal signals such as all of the registers, A, X, Y, S, and P. The *Mode*, *Done*, *SC*, and *RMW* status outputs may be used to provide additional signals to external devices.

+*Mode* provides an indication of the kind of instruction being executed:

+    0 - STP - Stop processor instruction executed,
+    1 - INV - invalid instruction (uniformly treated a single cycle NOPs), 2 - BRK - Break instruction being executed
+    3 - JMP - jump/branch (Bcc, JMP, JSR, RTS, RTI),
+    4 - STK - stack access (PHA/PLA, PHX/PLX, PHY/PLY),
-    0 - internal/single cycle (INC/DEC A, TAX/TXA, SEI/CLI, etc.),
+    5 - INT - single cycle instruction (INC/DEC A, TAX/TXA, SEI/CLI, etc.),
-    1 - memory access (LDA/LDX/LDY, STA/STX/STY/STZ, INC abs, etc.),
-    2 - stack access (PHA/PLA, PHX/PLX, PHY/PLY),
-    3 - jump/branch (JMP, BRA, Bcc),
-    4 - subroutine call (JSR),
-    5 - subroutine return (RTS/RTI)
-    6 - break (BRK)
-    7 - Invalid (all undefined op-codes)

-RMW indicates that a read-modify-write instruction will be performed.
-External logic can use this signal to lock memory.

-SC is used to indicate a single cycle instruction.
+    6 - MEM - multi-cycle instruction with memory access for operands, 7 - WAI - wait for interrupt instruction.

-Done is asserted during the instruction fetch of the next instruction.
+*Done* is asserted during the instruction fetch of the next instruction.
 In many cases, the execution of each instruction is signalled by Done on the same cycle that the next instruction op-code is being read from memory.
 Thus, the M65C02 core demonstrates pipelined behaviour, and as a result, tends to execute many W65C02 instructions in fewer clock cycles.

+*SC* is used to indicate a single cycle instruction.

+*RMW* indicates that a read-modify-write instruction will be performed.
+External logic can use this signal to lock memory.

-The external bus transaction is signalled by IO_Op.
-IO_Op signals data memory writes, data memory reads, and instruction memory reads.
+The external bus transaction is signalled by *IO_Op*. *IO_Op* signals data memory writes, data memory reads, and instruction memory reads.
 Therefore, external logic may implement separate data and instruction memories and potentially double the amount of memory that an implementation may access.
-Using Mode it is also possible for stack memory to be separate from data and instruction memory.

 Implementation
 --------------